 According to 21:73 and other verses we are told that the rituals of Islam are older than the Quran and that they were indeed first given to Abraham.
-However, the words in the verse do not say that what we have inherited today, or what was practised at the time of Muhammad, are the pure rituals as given to Abraham without being corrupted.
+However, the Quran does not tell us the details of what exactly was given to Abraham.
+How many daily Salat were given to Abraham, what rate Zakat was given to Abraham (if any) and so on.

-To analyse the truth of whether we are accountable to what was decreed for Abraham and those before us it is necessary to read the following verse:
+The second issue to resolve is whether we today are required to follow what was decreed for Abraham and those before us or not.
+To do so, let us read the following verse:

-From the above Quranic words we note 3 important messages:
+From the above Quranic words we derive 3 important messages related to our inquiry:

-These words confirm that we are commanded to follow what was revealed to us (Quran) and NOTHING else.
-In this verse the Quran is given the function of "confirming previous scriptures, and superseding them".
+These words confirm that we are commanded to follow what was revealed to us (Quran) and nothing else.
+In this verse the Quran is given the function of 'confirming what is present of the Scriptures and superseding it'.
 This asserts the fact that what was given to those before us has now been replaced by the Quran.
 We are thus accountable only to what is revealed to us (Quran), and not what was given to Abraham or the others.
-To insist that we are following rituals that we inherited from as far back as Abraham is in violation of the words "superseding them" that describe the Quran in 5:48
+To insist that we are to follow rituals that we inherited from as far back as Abraham is in violation of the words 'superseding it' that describe the Quran in 5:48

-2- The words "For each of you, we have decreed laws and different rites" tell us that the rituals given to each people (including us) are not identical to the ones given to those before them.
-As a result, and although we all follow the same creed of Monotheism and submission to God (Islam), yet the specific rituals and practises are different for different people.
+2- The words 'For each of you, We have decreed your own law and methods' tell us that the rituals given to each people (including us) are not necessarily identical to the ones given to those before them.
+As a result, although we all follow the same creed of Monotheism and submission to God (Islam), the specific rituals and practises are different for different people.

-Not only did God inform us that each people were given a different set of 'Shira'a wa minhaja' (laws)', but also that every people were given different rituals:
+Not only did God inform us that each people were given a different set of 'Shira'a wa minhaja' (laws and methods), but also that every people were given different rituals:

 We note that the word 'Mansakan', which is used in this verse, is different from the words which are used in 5:48.
-While as the words 'Shira’a wa minhaja' may be related to the laws explaining the methodology of performing the rituals, the word 'Mansakan' is speaking of the RITUALS themselves.
+Whilst the words 'Shira’a wa minhaja' may be related to the laws explaining the methodology of performing the rituals, the word 'Mansakan' is speaking of the rituals themselves.
 We are told that these are not the same for different people.
-Consequently to claim that we are to follow the exact rituals that were given to Abraham is in violation with 22:67.
+Consequently to claim that we are to follow the exact rituals that were given to Abraham is in violation of 22:67.

 Now let us take a closer look at verses 67 to 72 of Sura 22:

-If they argue with you, then say, "God is fully aware of everything you do".
+If they argue with you then say, "God knows best what you are doing."
+22:68

-God will judge among you on the Day of Resurrection regarding all your disputes.
+God will judge between you on the Day of Resurrection regarding that which you disputed.
+22:69

-Do you not realise that God knows everything in the heavens and everything on earth?
-All this is recorded in a record.
-This is easy for God to do.
+Do you not know that God knows what is in the heavens and the earth?
+This is all in a record.
+This is easy for God.
+22:70

-When our revelations are recited to them, clearly, you recognise wickedness on the faces of those who disbelieve.
-They almost attack those who recite our revelations to them.
-Say, "Shall I inform you of something much worse?
-Hell is promised by God for those who disbelieve; what a miserable destiny".
+When Our clear revelations are recited to them, you detect evil on the faces of those who disbelieve.
+They almost assault those who recite Our revelations to them!
+Say, "Shall I inform you of what is worse than this?
+The Fire!
+God has promised it for those who disbelieved; what a miserable destiny!
+22:72

 We note from these glorious verses a number of important messages: